-Nature documentary is one of the best tools to raise awareness about climate change, biodiversity loss and the destruction of the natural world.
+Nature documentary is one of the best tools to raise awareness about the climate crisis, biodiversity loss, and the destruction of the natural world.

-I’m a Camera Operator and Field Assistant for Natural History and Environmental documentaries.
+I’m a Camera Operator and Director of Natural History and Environmental documentaries.

-Originally from the North of Spain but based in Amsterdam (NL).
-I have a bachelor in Video-journalism and an MA in Documentary (UWE Bristol in partnership with the BBC).
-I currently work as a Camera Operator and Field Assistant for nature documentaries.
+Based in Amsterdam (NL) and Galicia (Spain).
+I have a bachelor’s in Video-journalism and an MA in Documentary (UWE Bristol in partnership with the BBC).
+I currently work as a Camera Operator and Director for nature documentaries.
 Over the last couple of years, I’ve been involved in various projects all over the world, from Yellowstone to Kenya, Mexico to Arctic Europe, filming some of the issues that affect wildlife and people in those areas.

 I have worked for various international broadcasters, including the world-acclaimed BBC Natural History Unit and National Geographic.
-I have also collaborated with conservation organizations such as the RSPB or the Born Free Foundation.
+I have also collaborated with conservation organizations such as the RSPB, Rewilding Europe and the Born Free Foundation.

-I’m also directing my first feature film Fillas do Vento (in preproduction), about the last wild horses of Europe in NW Spain.
+Currently, I am directing my first feature film Fillas do Vento (in preproduction), about the last wild horses of Europe and their interaction with wolves in Northwestern Spain.

-I’m fully up to date with all my vaccinations, safety courses, driver’s license, PADI Advanced Diver and I’m fluent in English, Spanish, Galician and Portuguese.
+I’m a certified PADI Advanced Diver and I’m fluent in English, Spanish, Galician and Portuguese.